 Much of our coursework requires students to engage with individuals from the community on campus or off campus.
 When obtaining your campus ID from campus safety please also request a name badge.

 Students must be identified by an official Utica name badge for all community and fieldwork experiences.
-Badges can be obtained through campus safety for a minimal fee.
+You can request a badge through campus safety.
+Replacement badges may be obtained for a \$2.00 fee.

 Utica Occupational Therapy Curriculum